ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 Alpine is the University of Colorado Boulder Research Computing's third-generation high performance computing (HPC) cluster.
-Alpine is a heterogeneous compute cluster currently composed of hardware provided from University of Colorado Boulder.
-Additional contributions provided from Colorado State University and Anschutz Medical Campus are planned for the near future.
+Alpine is a heterogeneous compute cluster currently composed of hardware provided from University of Colorado Boulder, Colorado State University, and Anschutz Medical Campus.
 Alpine currently offers 317 compute nodes and a total of 18,080 cores.

 Alpine can be securely accessed anywhere, anytime using OpenOnDemand or ssh connectivity to the CURC system.